carloskim123/color-repo-kim/README.md

 # ColorRepo

-ColorRepo is a lightweight JavaScript library for seamless color manipulation and analysis.
+Color Repo is a lightweight JavaScript library for seamless color manipulation and analysis.
 It provides a collection of methods to manipulate, analyze, and convert colors easily.

 #### Installation